teamniteo/handbook/people/benefits.md

 You can request an increase in your allowance if you feel the current one doesn't cover all the expenses for you.
 You can spend a few months of future allowance balance.
 The maximum allowance balance you can keep is 18 months.
 That said, it's smart to keep at least a few months allowance, just in case something breaks.

+If they attended a conference in the previous year, each Nitean gets a €1000 additional budget on 1st of January every year.

+Every Nitean, when they transition from Trialist to a Permanent position, starts with a €1000 of allowance budget.

 ##### What about those Niteans that receive their salary in USD?

-In case you live in a country that has their economy tied to USD mora than EUR, it is recommended that you choose to receive your salary in USD in order to decrease the risk of currency fluctuations affecting your base salary.
+If you live in a country that has their economy tied to USD more than EUR, it is recommended that you choose to receive your salary in USD in order to decrease the risk of currency fluctuations affecting your base salary.

 In this case, your allowance will also come in USD.
 The exact amount of USD is calculated on 1st of January for every year, based on the current exchange rate, and rounded up to the nearest ten.
-For 2018, the USD allowance budget is
-$150 / month.
+For 2018, the USD allowance budget is $150 / month.

-## Software Licenses

-Any software or tools that are a requirement for your role at Niteo, e.g. Photoshop for designers, are a company expense and do not count against your Productivity Allowance budget.
-Ask @dmurko to make the purchase with our company credit card.

 ## Conferences